-The song had lyrical influences from a newspaper John Lennon was reading at the time, and included another lyrical set straight from the papers about an accident involving Tara Browne that had recently occurred.
+One of, if not the greatest, songs by one of, if not the greatest, bands of all time had lyrical influences from a newspaper John Lennon was reading, and included another lyrical set straight from the papers about an accident involving Tara Browne that had recently occurred:

 "He blew his mind out in a car